danhealy/danhealy-lifx/README.md

 whole lamp and spreads it across the three lights with a variance, and also it will blend them at slightly different speeds.

-The code was hastily written but well documented, feel free to fork and customize for your own light configurations.
+The code was hastily written but well documented.
 Enjoy!

 # Installation (Mac)
 First ensure you have ruby 2+ installed (I use [rvm](https://rvm.io/)) with the